• Skip to primary navigation

 Moo Shu Beef

-This delicious Asian-inspired stir fry recipe is filled with crunchy vegetables, tender beef and a flavorful sauce.
-It is much healthier than the takeout Moo Shu beef version and also has a low carb option in the recipe.
+This homemade, Asian-inspired Moo Shu Beef stir fry recipe is filled with crunchy vegetables, tender beef and an amazing sauce.
+There is also a low carb option in the recipe.

 moo shu beef, cauliflower rice in blue and white bowl on board.